Constance Kent: Committal

-However, in her book The Suspicions of Mr Whicher or The Murder at Road Hill House (2008), author Kate Summerscale concludes that if Constance's confession was indeed false and merely an act to shield another person, it was for the benefit of not her father but her brother, William Saville-Kent, with whom she shared a very close sibling relationship, which was further deepened by her father turning his paternal attentions away from the children of his first marriage to the children he had with his second wife.
+However, in her book The Suspicions of Mr Whicher or The Murder at Road Hill House (2008), author Kate Summerscale concluded that if Constance's confession was indeed false and merely an act to shield another person, it was for the benefit of not her father but her brother, William Saville-Kent, with whom she shared a very close sibling relationship, which was further deepened by her father turning his paternal attentions away from the children of his first marriage to the children he had with his second wife.
 William was indeed suspected during the investigations but was never charged.
 Summerscale suggests that if William was not the culprit solely responsible for Francis's death, he was at least an accomplice to Constance.

 Constance never recanted her confession, even after her father's and her brother's deaths.
 She also kept her silence about the motive for the murder.
 In all of her statements, she emphasised and insisted that she bore no hatred nor jealousy toward her half-brother.
-As a result of her research, Summerscale comes to the conclusion that the murder of Francis was, no matter whether it were committed by Constance or William, either alone or by both of them, an act of revenge against their father for turning his attention to the children of his second marriage, of whom Francis was his reported favourite.
+As a result of her research, Summerscale comes to the conclusion that no matter whether the murder of Francis was committed by Constance or William alone, or by both of them, it was an act of revenge against their father for turning his attention to the children of his second marriage, of whom Francis was his reported favourite.

 Press excitement

-At the Assizes, Constance Kent pleaded guilty, and her plea was accepted so that Wagner was not again called.
+At Devizes Assize Court, Constance Kent pleaded guilty, and her plea was accepted, so that Wagner was not again called.
 The position that he assumed before the magistrates caused much public debate in the press.
 There was considerable expression of public indignation that it should have been suggested that he could have any right as against the state to withhold evidence on the ground that he had put forward.
 The indignation seems to have been largely directed against the assumption that sacramental confession was known to the Church of England.